Universal Constructivism: Influences

-In order to portray his unique style, Torres-Garcia had many steps of influences to reach him to the highest point of Universal Constructivism.
+In order to portray his unique style, Torres-García had many steps of influences to reach him to the highest point of Universal Constructivism.
 His development echoes that of a Brazilian modernist of the 1920s, named Tarsila do Amaral, who has developed a method of “cannibalizing” other styles.
-Similarly, with each inspiration that Torres-Garcia received, he created his identity by learning new techniques and styles and transforming it into a new kind of style.
-Uniquely, Torres-Garcia consumed many different styles and techniques of both artworks and artists.
+Similarly, with each inspiration that Torres-García received, he created his identity by learning new techniques and styles and transforming it into a new kind of style.
+Uniquely, Torres-García consumed many different styles and techniques of both artworks and artists.
 He absorbed what interested him and mixed it with everything else he had learned to produce the style of Constructive Universalism.
-Additionally, Pierre Puvis de Chavannes was a French painter whom Torres-Garcia have met while traveling.
+Additionally, Pierre Puvis de Chavannes was a French painter whom Torres-García had met while traveling.
 Luckily, from 1904 to 1926 he was able to meet Chavannes during the Catalan Novecentist Movement which exposed him to the style of Classicism.
 This style refers to ancient Greece and Rome.
-When applied into Torres-Garcia's work, it contributed a sense of order for the audience or viewers.
+When applied into Torres-García's work, it contributed a sense of order for the audience or viewers.
 It conveyed organization and structure that enhanced his goal of having his viewers effectively understand his art.
 Later, he was influenced by the geometric modernist style, which emerged from Parisian Cubism and the ideas of Italian Futurism.
-Torres-Garcia used this style by portraying the depiction of modern life with the use of simple forms, strong colors, contrasts, and views of multiple subjects.
+Torres-García used this style by portraying the depiction of modern life with the use of simple forms, strong colors, contrasts, and views of multiple subjects.
 The Uruguayan artist used a grid-like structure to keep intact with his classical murals that he has created.